Looking to spruce up your home with some lush houseplants, but not sure if it’s too dark?

 For the best results, go for one of the darker-leaved varieties, such as the classic golden Pothos (available in any plant store), and avoid variegated types like Marble Queen Pothos (which need extra light since they’re less efficient than green plants at photosynthesizing).

-Plant it in well-draining soil with some perlite mixed in and water when the mixture has gone about halfway dry.
+Plant it in well-draining soil with some perlite mixed in for aeration, and water when the mixture has gone about halfway dry.
 Attach the vines to a plant totem if you want your Pothos to grow larger leaves, or let them hang down for a nice waterfall effect.

 Minimum foot-candles to survive: 50 to 100